-Brandon is the author of the combat memoir The War I Always Wanted—recognized in 2010 by The Military Times as one of “The Best Military Books of the Decade.”
-In addition to his memoir, Brandon’s writing has been featured by The New York Times, The Huffington Post, TIME Magazine, The Guardian, The (New York) Daily News, Foreign Policy, and The White House Blog.
-Brandon has been the subject of stories in The Washington Post, Stars and Stripes, and Government Executive magazine and he has been quoted on military and veterans issues by ABC News, the Associated Press, Fox News, The Wall Street Journal, The Los Angeles Times, Politico, Wired, The Atlantic, and many other media outlets.
+Brandon has been profiled by The Washington Post, Stars and Stripes, and Government Executive magazine and he has been quoted by ABC News, the Associated Press, Fox News, The Wall Street Journal, The Los Angeles Times, Politico, Wired, The Atlantic, Buzzfeed, and many other media outlets.
 He has appeared as a guest on CNN, BBC, MSNBC, Al Jazeera, and C-SPAN, as well as on dozens of radio programs.

 Brandon was selected in 2010 as a Truman National Security Fellow and designated an “emerging leader” in the federal space by Government Executive magazine in 2012.
 In 2013, he was named by Stars and Stripes as one of the most influential voices on Twitter for veterans policy.

 Brandon holds an MPA from the University of Texas at Dallas and a BA from Louisiana State University in Shreveport.